MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 For entity arguments, `spawn_rabbit("ferrari")` of course doesn't make any sense, assuming `ferrari` is a `car` entity.
 That's why that argument should have an `entity_type` with the value `"rabbit"`.

 The game developer can use `"resource_extension": ""` or `"entity_type": ""` where they want to do the type checking themselves.
-This is necessary for when there's a game function that needs to accept both `.wav` and `.flac` files, or that needs to accept both `rabbit` and `jumpy` entities.
+This is necessary when there's a game function that needs to accept both `.wav` and `.flac` files, or that needs to accept both `rabbit` and `jumpy` entities.

 ## Stability through hundreds of tests and fuzzing